 Planning your holiday?
 Visit our consumer website

-The North American markets of the US and Canada are among the most important for tourism to the island of Ireland.
-Visitors from these markets tend to stay longer and travel more widely around the island than some others.
+The North American markets of the US and Canada are among the most important for tourism to the island of Ireland, delivering 15% of all overseas visitors and 27% of all overseas tourism revenue.
+Visitors from these markets tend to stay longer and travel more widely around the island.

-Ireland now welcomes 10% of all American visitors to Europe – despite intense competition from other destinations.
+10% of all American visitors to Europe visit Ireland – despite intense competition from other destinations.